alexvera1/alexvera1/README.md

 Hello World! 👋

 I'm a software engineer with strong skills in communication, teamwork, JavaScript, Python, React, HTML, and CSS.
+I graduated from General Assembly's Software Engineering Immersive program.
 Prior to that, I majored in Public Health at San Francisco State University.

 My hobbies include...